Sandi Thom: Further touring

 Thom appeared at the SXSW festival in Texas in March 2009.
 In April, a sold-out performance took place at the 200 capacity Crown Hotel Ballroom as part of the Nantwich Jazz Festival.
 Thom was invited to play a filmed set at Switzerlands Avo Session Basel, supporting Snow Patrol.
 This was followed by an extensive support slot for Joe Bonamassa on his UK and Irish tour dates.

 Thom appeared at the Stirling Castle Hogmanay celebrations 2009.
 She performed alongside The MacDonald Brothers, The Shermans and Gary Mullen.
 Thom toured the UK in April and May 2010 to showcase new material from her album Merchants and Thieves and made a number of appearances at Festivals in the UK including The Tiree festival in Scotland and The Great British Rhythm & Blues Festival in Colne Lancashire in England.
 A second Merchants and Thieves tour took place in September and early October.
 Thom announced a tour of "intimate" venues in the UK for early 2011 as well as details of a record to be recorded in Nashville in 2011.
 Festival appearances, including Rhythm Festival, were also added for 2011.

 In 2012, Thom returned to Australia to perform a series of concerts alongside blues singer/harmonica player Chris Wilson.
 Performances included Melbourne's Recital Centre.
 Following the release of Flesh and Blood, Thom performed an exclusive set at London's Gibson showroom and was the first artist to play the brand new 12 string Les Paul.
 She also made several guest appearances with Joe Bonamassa including the Usher Hall in Edinburgh.
 She had performed with him some years earlier at a Blues Festival in Nice, France providing lead vocals throughout, when Bonamassa was forced to rest his voice.
 In 2013 Thom performed a series of concerts all over the world including Australia, UK, Holland and ending in Scandinavia late December 2013.
 She changed her live show and went out as a solo act simultaneously playing 12 string guitar, stomp box, vocals and harmonica.

 Royal Albert Hall

-In April 2014, Thom made a guest performance at the Royal Albert Hall, She also performed a series of US concerts including Chicago, Nashville, NYC's BB Kings Blues club, Charlotte, LA and Portland, ME.
+In April 2014, Thom made a guest performance at the Royal Albert Hall, She also performed a series of US concerts including Chicago, Nashville, at New York City's B. B. King Blues Club, plus in Charlotte, and Portland, Maine.
 Thom booked and promoted all the shows herself.
 In late 2014, Thom undertook a six-week tour of Australia and for the first time performed a series of concerts in New Zealand, mainly in the South Island.
 Thom performed at the Narooma Blues Festival in Australia in 2014, and then went on to perform a four-week tour of the UK.

-Thom Announced in August 2018 that she was taking up a Friday night Residency for the foreseeable future in the Privee Jazz Lounge Bar at the Domain Hotel Bahrain.
+Thom announced in August 2018 that she was taking up a Friday night residency for the foreseeable future in the Privee Jazz Lounge Bar at the Domain Hotel in Bahrain.